Mobile network Everything Everywhere has set up a campaign that calls on government to speed up the provision of 4G mobile data services in the UK.

 Symantec suffered from a weaker than expected fourth fiscal quarter as the first three months of the year saw its license sales decline.
-The security expert delivered its Q4 numbers showing flat revenue year-on-year for the three months ended 31 March at $1.68bn but it still got the chance to talk

 The UK's Serious Organised Crime Agency (SOCA) has confirmed that its website has suffered another distributed denial-of-service (DDoS) attack.

 MasterCard has certified HTC, Intel, LG, Nokia, RIM, Samsung and Sony mobiles to use its near field communications (NFC) payment system

 The demand for virtualisation has started to head back to the levels enjoyed in 2010 as customers start to roll out desktop projects.
 For the first time in the best part of two years the market in Q2 showed a 5.4% increase in those IT decision-makers who planned to spend on virtualisation.

 Just days after SOCA shut down carder sites, the agency was the victim of a DDoS attack, leading SOCA to takes its website offline.

 Acer has revealed details of a new partner programme, launching in June, that it hopes will enable it to take a larger slice of the corporate market, while keeping focus on the SMB sector.